-The 2018 Ice Racing season is rapidly approaching.
+The 2019 Ice Racing season is is o that far away.
 Want to know more on how to get into this inexpensive, “grass roots”, door-to-door racing?

 I include a pamphlet we published in 2016 explaining Ice Racing for “Newbies”.